ghorbani-mohammad/travelling-salesman-problem/README.md

 ```

 ### Notes
 - Before starting don't forget to add a .env file.
+(You can just use the .env_example)
 - For this mini project, I've used rabbitmq as a message broker.
 - I have used docker-compose fo simplify the deploy and running of the project.
 - I have add four unit tests for basic functions that I had.